Toloka/docs/en/guide/_includes/faq/questions-about-templates/survey-single-question.md

 Upload one task and use the overlap parameter to enter the number of people you want to survey.

+Refer to the [survey](../../../tutorials/questionnaire-overview.md) tutorials for more information.

 {% endcut %}